corintxt/TranslateAi/README.md

 #### Translate a graphic document

-Open the graphic document you wish to translate.
+Open the graphic you want to translate.

-If you haven't already done so: Save your work!
-(Sometimes the script makes Illustrator crash)
+If you haven't already done so, save your work.
+(Sometimes the script makes Illustrator crash.
+I'm working on fixing this!)

 Click: `File > Scripts > TranslateAi > Export`